 On the island of Crete, Greece, the oldest olive tree in the world lives and still bears fruit.
 Estimated to be 4,000 years old, it is proclaimed a Natural Heritage Monument.
-There are many trees on the island with ages in the thousands of years. it is Crete's exceptional ecosystem that supports this phenomenal longevity.
+There are many trees on this island with ages in the thousands of years.
+It is Crete’s exceptional ecosystem that supports this phenomenal longevity.

 We are huge proponents of eating local, but some places simply have better terroir than others and Crete is the premier spot in the world for growing extraordinary olive trees which produce exceptional olive oil.
 It is only through a greater diversity of food that there is greater nutrient diversity.
-The Crete biosphere along with our chosen olive cariety, Koroneiki, is why we can offer olive oils of exceptional taste, aroma, antioxidant and biophenol levels and healthy, unbroken fatty acid chains.
-Tassos Olive Oils are a super food.
+The Crete biosphere along with our chosen olive variety, Koroneiki, are why we can offer olive oils of exceptional taste, aroma, antioxidant and biophenol levels and healthy, unbroken fatty acid chains.
+All of Tassos® Extra Virgin Olive Oils are in the super food category.

 The olive trees of Crete, per archaeological findings, have been cultivated for olive oil since 3500 BCE.
 These trees can survive droughts and alternating cool, hot and strong winds.
-They can grown well in soild up to an 8.5 pH and tolerate salt water conditions.
-These adaptable and hardy trees can continuously produce fruit in rockey and unproductive land for thousands of years.
+They can grow well in soils up to an 8.5 pH and tolerate salt water conditions.
+These adaptable and hardy trees can continuously produce fruit in rocky and unproductive land for thousands of years.

 We chose the Koroneiki olive trees of Crete for our olive oils for several reasons:

 - For sustainability; this olive tree needs nurturing but little modern human attention and intervention.
 This ensures there is no impact on the greater biotic and abiotic environment from their cultivation while still providing the highest quality oils in the world.

 - Crete’s terroir stresses the Koroneiki olive tree, forcing the plant to refocus its energy into producing small olives with an exceptionally high phenol concentration.